DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Mindbreak splotches along the critical path will become more dense for each apartment level.
 I.E. floor 4 has the least.
 Floor 2 has the most
 - Parts of the apartment that aren't along the critical path will have little-to-no splotches

+### Lore
+- Forced to walk in the distressed hallways

 # Vendor Rework
 - Eliminate the idea of "Doctors" and "Dealers"
 - The vendors are now just "a guy".
 They have different names